Mic-M/ioBroker.windows-control/README.md

 ## Adapter to control Windows devices

 This adapter provides controlling Microsoft Windows devices.
-It is requried the tool GetAdmin being installed on every Windows device which you want to control.
+It is required the tool GetAdmin being installed on every Windows device which you want to control.
 <br>
 <strong>Many thanks to [Vladimir Vilisov](https://blog.instalator.ru) for his tool GetAdmin!</strong>